Setting the scene

 Using the Pen Tool, create a large brush stroke in your scene, over the shape you would like your texture to be in.

 In the Brushes Studio, go to the dropdown menu.
 There are a lot of styles of vector brushes to choose from and you should definitely explore them all so you can choose which one is right for your style of illustration!
-For this illustration, I used Basic Watercolour 02 in the Watercolours and Gouaches section.
+For this illustration, I used Basic Watercolour 02 in the Watercolours section.

 Adjust the colour of the stroke in the Colour Studio.

 Clip the stroke to the shape you want it to texturize by going to the Layer Manager and placing the stroke layer on top of the shape layer.

 Now you can change the Opacity in the Layer Manager until you are happy with how the texture looks.
 You can also use the Transparency Tool to blend the edges of your texture into the solid colour of the rest of the shape.

 Light plays an integral part in almost any digital illustration.
 In this illustration, the light is coming from the setting sun.
 To show this, and to create a warm, inviting atmosphere, I used some fuzzy, pink haze to show the light from the sun that is reflected in the water.

 Creating this little hint of light and warmth only takes a few steps:

 - Create a pink rectangle at the side of the lake.